-Chevrolet Impala owners have reported 8 problems related to front suspension wheel bearing (under the suspension category).
+Chevrolet Impala owners have reported 12 problems related to front suspension wheel bearing (under the suspension category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Impala based on all problems reported for the Impala.

 The contact owns a 2013 Chevrolet Impala.
 While driving approximately 5 mph, the service traction control, service brakes, abs, and stability warning indicators illuminated.
 The contact stated that the brakes made a grinding noise when the brake pedal was depressed.
 The failures occurred several times.
 The dealer stated that the front driver side wheel sensor wire harness and the front passenger side wheel bearing needed to be replaced.
 The passenger side wheel bearing was replaced.
 The manufacturer was notified.
 The approximate failure mileage was 44,000.